HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 {{ figure_markup(
   image="alt-attribute-lengths.png",
   caption="`alt` attribute lengths.",
-  description="A bar chart showing the distribution of `alt` attribute lengths for images on desktop pages in 2025.
-About 13% of images have no `alt` attribute and 30% use an empty `alt`.
-Of the remaining images with non-empty text, most are short: around 20% have 10 or fewer characters, 17% have 20 or fewer, 18% have 30 or fewer, and only about 1% have up to 100 characters.
-Virtually none exceed 100 characters.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQFD-7C6Jv6q1JyviDsKosRlVwaok7g7nRCQ9NGMw5MaAAohL7EcDejVwgp13Z_T2S_57Zi0YaVb7st/pubchart?oid=536884664&format=interactive", sheets_gid="785975896", sql_file="common_alt_text_length"
+  description="A grouped bar chart showing the distribution of `alt` attribute lengths for images on desktop and mobile.
+Around 13–14% of images have no `alt` attribute and 30% use an empty `alt` on both platforms.
+Of the remaining images with non-empty text, most are short: about 20% have 10 or fewer characters, 17% have 20 or fewer, and 18% (desktop) and 10% (mobile) have 30 or fewer, while only about 1% have 100 or more characters and virtually none exceed 100 characters.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQFD-7C6Jv6q1JyviDsKosRlVwaok7g7nRCQ9NGMw5MaAAohL7EcDejVwgp13Z_T2S_57Zi0YaVb7st/pubchart?oid=536884664&format=interactive", sheets_gid="785975896", sql_file="common_alt_text_length"